 Build something worth watching.
 This inventive project turns an old TV faceplate into an eye-popping succulent planter.
-A 3-inch thick layer of soil made from sheets of wire screening and plastic are attached behind the television faceplate.
+A three-inch thick layer of soil made from sheets of wire screening and plastic are attached behind the television faceplate.
 Succulents are then planted in holes punched in the plastic.

 The talented DIYer behind the Rancho Reubidoux website created this rusty redo.Continue to 10 of 31 below.

 10 of 31

 Air plants lend themselves to very simple but elegant planter ideas.
 This planter from Green Obsessions is inspired by Himmeli decorations—a traditional Finnish craft form.
 It is made from 1/8-inch-diameter brass tubing, cut and assembled into a geometric shape with wire.